DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part1-echo.md

 	return s
 }
 ```

-In 🄌 we define our struct which wraps `*maelstrom.Node` and stores node id.
-In ➊ I declared bunch of types related to
+In 🄌, we define our struct that wraps the `*maelstrom.Node` type and store the node id.
+In ➊, I declare a number of types
-messages which our node should understand while running under maelstrom controller.
-In ➋ I declare public builder
+related to the messages that our node should understand while running under the Maelstrom controller.
+In step ➋, I declare
-method based on `*maelstrom.Node` and we configure message handlers for our node.
-Note that we don't set `s.nodeID`
+a public builder method based on `*maelstrom.Node`, and we configure the message handlers for our node.
+Note that we don't
-at that moment.
-You should know why after carefully reading the previous part of this series.
-Now let's define aforementioned
+set `s.nodeID` at this stage.
+You should understand why after carefully reading the previous part of this series.
+If you
-handlers:
+missed it, don't worry — I'll explain again shortly.
+Now, let's define the aforementioned handlers:

 ```go {lineNos=true,lineNoStart=40}
 func (s *Server) initHandler(msg maelstrom.Message) error { 🄌